TristanWebber/garage_monitor/esp_idf/README.md

                     INCLUDE_DIRS ".")
 ```

-The build system uses this information to compile the `project_name.c` file in this directory, so it follows if we rename `project_name.c` to `main.c`, the CMakeLists.txt file will also need to be update accordingly.
+The build system uses this information to compile the `project_name.c` file in this directory, so it follows if we rename `project_name.c` to `main.c`, the CMakeLists.txt file will also need to be updated accordingly.
 This is something to keep in mind for every file and directory created in the project.

 Now that we can be confident the compiler will find our main file, let's get in to writing what our program flow in pseudocode: